canonical/subiquity/DESIGN.md

 the server and client handle the communication.

-The model is ultimately the config that will be passed to curtin, which is broken apart into classes for the configuration of the network, the filesystem, the language, etc, etc.  The full model lives in `subiquity.models.subiquity` and the submodels live in modules like `subiquitycore.models.network` and `subiquity.models.keyboard`.
+The model is ultimately the config that will be passed to curtin, which is broken apart into classes for the configuration of the network, the storage, the language, etc, etc.  The full model lives in `subiquity.models.subiquity` and the submodels live in modules like `subiquitycore.models.network` and `subiquity.models.keyboard`.
 Each model object gets an `asyncio.Event` object